-The account transcripts are necessary to determining if you have waited long enough to file bankruptcy and wipe our your income tax liability.
-Miss it by one day and you will not discharge the income taxes.
-The IRS will not tell you if you have waited long enough and even if a staff employee did they are not liable if they give you bad advise.
+The account transcripts are necessary to know if you waited long enough to file bankruptcy and wipe your income tax liability.
+Miss it by one day and you will not be able to discharge the income taxes.
+Moreover, the IRS will not tell you if you’ve waited long enough.
+Even if an IRS employee gives you a date, they are not liable for bad advice.

-- Do search for “Account Transcript
+- Do a search for “Account Transcript”

 - Click on “Get Transcripts”